Whole Life Insurance Rates in 2025

 Whole life insurance offers several advantages compared to term life insurance.
 While term life only lasts for a specific period of time, whole life is designed to provide permanent life-long insurance protection that doesn't expire as long as premiums are paid.
-Once set, the premium payment1 never increases due to age or deteriorating health.
-Perhaps best of all, whole life can build income tax-deferred cash value at a guaranteed rate over the policy's life and may even accrue dividends from the insurance company.2,3 So you can borrow against the policy, cash it in for money to help fund your retirement, or even use it to pay your premiums.4 You typically can't do any of those things with term life policies.
+Once set, the premium payment never increases due to age or deteriorating health.1 Perhaps best of all, whole life can build income tax-deferred cash value at a guaranteed rate over the policy's life and may even accrue dividends from the insurance company.2,3 So you can borrow against the policy, withdraw policy value to help fund retirement, or even use it to pay your premiums.4 You typically can't do any of those things with term life policies.
 However, there is a drawback: Whole life insurance rates are generally much higher than term life insurance rates.

 What factors impact my whole life insurance rates?